Parkinson Disease

 | Dopamine Agonists | Pramipexole, ropinirole, rotigotine (patch), apomorphine (SC/SL) | Direct D2/D3 receptor stimulation | Monotherapy in young-onset; adjunct to levodopa | ICDs (gambling, hypersexuality), daytime somnolence, edema, hallucinations; ergot types (bromocriptine, cabergoline) → fibrosis |

-| MAO-B Inhibitors | Selegiline, rasagiline, safinamide | Inhibit monoamine oxidase-B → ↓DA metabolism | Early monotherapy (mild disease); adjunct for fluctuations | Insomnia (selegiline metabolized to amphetamine); serotonin syndrome risk with SSRIs (theoretical, rare in practice) |
+| MAO-B Inhibitors | Selegiline, rasagiline, safinamide | Inhibit monoamine oxidase-B → ↓DA metabolism | Early monotherapy (mild disease); adjunct for fluctuations | Insomnia (selegiline metabolized to amphetamine); SSRI serotonin syndrome risk is theoretical/rare.
+Real contraindications: meperidine, tramadol, linezolid, methylene blue, other MAOIs → serotonin syndrome.
+Dose-dependent MAO-B selectivity loss at higher doses (selegiline >10 mg/d) |

 | COMT Inhibitors | Entacapone, opicapone, tolcapone | Block catechol-O-methyltransferase → ↑levodopa half-life | Motor fluctuations (wearing off); always given WITH levodopa | Dyskinesias, diarrhea; tolcapone: hepatotoxicity (monitor LFTs) |